know-cujojs/know/src/documents/tutorials/promises/creating-promises.html.md

 });
 ```

 Future success is never guaranteed.
 Networks and servers go down, users click the Cancel button, you get the picture.
-Consumers of a promise need to know when the promise is broken, and they will not receive the anticipated value.
+Consumers of a promise need to know that the promise is broken, and they will not receive the anticipated value.
 You do this by rejecting the promise:

 ```javascript
 function sayHello() {